Mon – Sun: 24/7 Plumbing

 Did you know that a discoloured flame is one of the telltale signs of a gas leak?
 Usually, you will notice blue flames when you ignite a gas stove.

-However, if you notice yellow, orange or red flames, there might be a gas leak.
-Such warm colours indicate slow gas leaks, poisonous to everyone in the home.
-And that’s why we suggest you contact a gas fitter without delay.
+However, if you notice yellow, orange, or red flames, there might be a gas leak.
+Such warm colours indicate slow gas leaks, which are poisonous to everyone in the home.
+That’s why we suggest you contact a gas fitter without delay.

 4. High Gas Bills